okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 ### Control who can access your app

-The [global session policy](#global-session-policies) controls the manner in which a user is allowed to sign in to Okta.
-It identifies the user and specifies the length of their session.
+The [global session policy](#global-session-policies) controls the manner in which a user is allowed to sign in to Okta by identifying the user and specifies the length of their session.

 You can [configure a global session policy](/docs/guides/configure-signon-policy/main/) to require any of the [factors you set up](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-authenticators).
 Then use the primary and secondary factor conditions in a rule to define which factors are evaluated.
 For example, add a rule that prompts for additional factors so only users who are inside your [corporate network](/docs/reference/api/policy/#network-condition-object) have access.

 ### Control how users access your app